auttenbergo/Algorithms/README.md

 ## Output:<br/>
 &nbsp;&nbsp;&nbsp;Number of states, Number of recepient states, Number of transitions<br/>
 &nbsp;&nbsp;&nbsp;Indexes of recepient states<br/>
-&nbsp;&nbsp;&nbsp;For each state, printing on the independent line following these schema:<br/>
+&nbsp;&nbsp;&nbsp;For each state, print on the independent line following this schema:<br/>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Number of transitions, Pairs where first one is the symbol and the second one is state index to wich it connects<br/>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Number of transitions, Pairs where the first one is the symbol and the second one is state index to which it connects<br/>

 # 2) Simulating The NFA:<br/>